Automated grading workflows for providing personalized feedback to open-ended data science assignments: Introduction

-However, providing feedback to other important types of assignments requires human judgement and still remains challenging.
-Indeed, many recommended assessment types, including lab reports \citep{carver2016guidelines}, semester long projects \citep{carver2016guidelines, finalprojects}, and writing assignments \citep{woodard2020writing, johnson2016incorporating} fall outside of the framework of correct/incorrect solutions and are not amenable to automatic feedback.
+Indeed, open-ended assessments including lab reports \citep{GAISE2016}, semester long projects \citep{GAISE2016, finalprojects}, and writing assignments \citep{woodard2020writing, johnson2016incorporating} cannot be autograded, as enumeration of all possible correct or incorrect approaches is not possible.
 These types of open-ended assignments are known to provide opportunities for developing communication, critical thinking, and creativity skills in addition to supporting statistical knowledge \citep{garfield1999assessment}.
-They also present two major challenges: they tend to require more time for grading and providing feedback, and tend to be more difficult to be graded consistently across students.
+Providing good feedback to such assessments involves pedagogical choices and requires human judgement, which brings two major challenges: a higher time-cost for grading and more difficulty to grade consistently across students.
 These challenges can affect the number of open-ended assignments and the quality of feedback that can be provided, even for small and medium-sized classes.
 Using a detailed rubric for grading can greatly help with consistency \citep{ragupathi2020beyond, timmerman2011development}, but it requires time and can sometimes be overlooked during the grading workflow.

-In this paper, we consider assignments (e.g.~final projects) in which human judgment is required in grading and providing feedback.
-We outline the steps of a typical grading workflow and highlight which of them can be automated in an approach that we define as \emph{automated grading workflow}.
-We illustrate how the new R package \textbf{gradetools} implements this approach within the RStudio Graphical User Interface to enable efficient and consistent grading while providing individualized feedback.